dim-014/StarWars-Promo/README.md

 # StarWars Promo Site
-Created with CodeSandbox (imported to Github yesterday)
+Created with CodeSandbox (imported to Github on December 18, 2019)

 A promo website created last month.
 I used HTML, CSS and a bit of jQuery.